Job prospects Chemist in Ontario

 What are the Main Trends Affecting Employment?

-- Some opportunities may arise in the cannabis industry and in petrochemical and industrial chemical manufacturing, particularly in southwestern Ontario.
+- Some opportunities may arise in petrochemical and industrial chemical manufacturing, particularly in the Windsor-Sarnia area of Ontario

 What Skills Do I Need to Succeed?

-Here are some key facts about Chemists in the Ontario region:
+Here are some key facts about Chemists in Ontario:

 - Chemists mainly work in the following sectors: